DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-12-07-including-information-about-subject-knowledge-enhancement-ske-courses.md

 We changed the content in the ‘Entry requirements’ section on Find and added a link to [the SKE page on Get Into Teaching](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/subject-knowledge-enhancement).

+We now include:

+> If your degree is not in [subject], or you've not used your subject knowledge in a while, you may be asked to complete a [subject knowledge enhancement (SKE) course](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/subject-knowledge-enhancement).

 Since SKE is only available for specific subjects, we only show this content if the subject is:

 - biology